Health and life sciences advising

 Priority registration is a two-week window for current students to register for the upcoming semester.
 Each student is assigned a personal date and time.
 You can register for classes at any time after your date.

 To view your registration date, go to the Student Center on One.IU.edu.
 Under Enrollment Dates, you will see Enrollment Appointment Date.
-Click on Details to find the exact time you may begin registering.
 Make sure you don't have any holds on your account that will prevent you from registering.

 You can learn more about University College holds here.
 Make sure you know how it will impact your registration for the next term and how to release these holds.